Employer of Record Japan

 Challenges when Expanding into Japan

-Benefits of Employer of Record Japan
+Benefits of Engaging an Employer of Record in Japan

-To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
-Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
+To simplify your expansion process let Infotree Global assist you in dealing with all the complexities.
+Whether hiring employees distributing payroll or taking care of expenses, we help you at every step.
 Partner with us and start your global business without worries.

-Relying on the professional expertise of an Employer of Record is the best way to enter an unknown market quickly.
+Market Access – Relying on the professional expertise of an Employer of Record is the best way to enter an unknown market quickly.
 By using EOR services, an international organization can avail the expertise of a Japanese employee to work for its company.
 Besides quick access to the Japanese market, the employer of record also enables the client to ease off worries related to payroll and HR.

-It is hard to ignore the importance of regulations and compliance in a foreign country.
+In-Country Laws – It is hard to ignore the importance of regulations and compliance in a foreign country.
 If you are operating a business in Japan, you need to be well aware of the payroll and taxation rules.
 With Employer of Record services, a company can hire a foreign individual or local employees and deal with the complexities of the country’s rules.
-Be it income tax, social security contribution, expanse management, withholding charges, or business tax, an EOR or PEO company takes care of it all with total compliance.
+Be it income tax, social security contribution, expense management, withholding charges, or business tax, an EOR or PEO company takes care of it all with total compliance.